This list is not presented in any special order and is certainly not numbered according to any level of importance.

 - And generally not giving a shit about anything except getting through their day.

-t is my intent to correct, not only the mistakes with many of these words, but also in the teaching and learning of these words… And ultimately, the way in which the language itself is actually used…
+It is my intent to: correct, not only the mistakes with many of these words, but also in the teaching and learning of these words… And ultimately, the way in which the language it-self is actually used…

 Some may say that that is a bold statement… I know.